 - The department submits Request for Proposal Intake Form to the Purchasing Office.

 - Establishment of evaluation team

-- The department identifies end users and business experts to serve as evaluation team members, who must be approved by the assistant vice president and director of procurement and payment services before the RFP is publically posted.
+- The department identifies end users and business experts to serve as evaluation team members, who must be approved by the assistant vice president and director of procurement services before the RFP is publically posted.